55 years after riots, Watts section of LA still bears scars | WTOP

 Improvements over the years include a more diverse Los Angeles Police Department that better reflects the city’s population.
 One of Watts’ major public housing developments, Jordan Downs, is being rebuilt with a nearby retail shopping complex.

-A government commission that studied the cause of the uprising called for better police-community relations and more low-income housing, better schools, more job training, more efficient public transportation and better health care.
-Those who live here say the area still has a long way to go to overcome decades of neglect.
+A government commission that studied the cause of the rebellion called for better police-community relations and more low-income housing, along with better schools, more job training, more efficient public transportation and better health care.
+While some gains have been made, those who live here say the area has a long way to go to overcome decades of neglect.

 Black residents, people born here and those who work to make life better in Watts spoke to The Associated Press about the challenges they faced and those that remain.